Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 If you’re lucky enough to work close to a public library, this one’s a snap.
 Surely you have a long list of research to-dos you can tackle a few at a time on lunch hours.
 But you also may be able to put that library card to work remotely: Many library systems let users access databases from home (or the office) simply by typing in a valid card number.

-The genealogical offerings can go far beyond merely checking the card catalog: The Public Library of Cincinnati and Hamilton County, for instance, lets remote users log into the Biography and Genealogy Master Index, HeritageQuest Online (including US censuses, family and local history books, and the Periodical Source Index to 1.6 million-plus genealogy and local history articles), Sanborn fire-insurance maps and ProQuest Obituaries (more than 10 million historical obituaries and death notices in full-image format).
+The genealogical offerings can go far beyond merely checking the card catalog: The Public Library of Cincinnati and Hamilton County, for instance, lets remote users log into HeritageQuest Online (including US censuses, family and local history books, and the Periodical Source Index to 1.6 million-plus genealogy and local history articles), Newsdex (an index of local news coverage extending as far back as the early 1800s) and much more.

 It’s not just large urban libraries that offer such services.
 Consider the Prince William County public library in suburban northern Virginia: It serves up the same databases plus the New York Times and Washington Post historical newspaper collections.
 See <www.pwcgov.org/library/electronicresources>.

 Sometimes you can access distant locales’ libraries, after a fashion.
-A little homework the night before and a lunchtime phone call or e-mail can start librarians in your ancestral hometown researching on your behalf.
-Staff at the San Antonio, Texas, library will do one free lookup and get back to you within a week.
-Thelibrarians at the Seattle Public Library will do five city directory searches and send you up to 10 photocopied pages.
-For these and other libraries to tap at lunch, see the July 2008 Family Tree Magazine.
+A little homework the night before and a lunchtime phone call or email can start librarians in your ancestral hometown researching on your behalf.

 12. Update your family tree.